flightaware/aeroapps/README.md

 ## Alerts Backend Note:

-Please note that when you create an alert, whenever an event is triggered for that alert, AeroAPI will send a POST request to your configured endpoint.
+Whenever an event is triggered for an alert, AeroAPI will send a POST request to your configured endpoint.
 In order to configure your endpoint, the server you are running the app on will need to have a publicly exposed address/port (using the POST_PORT environment variable, NOT the WEB_SERVER_PORT variable).